telerik/reporting-docs/knowledge-base/how-to-customize-viewer-using-kendo-ui-sass-based-theme.md

 title: How to style Telerik Angular Report Viewer using Sass-based themes
 description: Apply styling based on Kendo UI Sass-based themes and custom HTML template for the HTML5 Report Viewer
 type: how-to
-page_title: Error loading the report viewer's templates when using Sass-Based themes in Angular Report Viewer
+page_title: How to style Telerik Angular Report Viewer using Sass-based themes
 slug: how-to-customize-viewer-using-kendo-ui-sass-based-theme
 position:
 tags: styling,viewer,angular